German ‘Voice’ Coaches Hesitate To Turn When Singer Misses Note In ‘How Do I Live’

 The Voice of Germany - Offiziell / YouTube

 The Voice is not just a successful show in the United States.
 There are iterations of The Voice in countries all over the globe, proving that the world loves the show’s format and the talented artists it discovers.

 Germany’s version of the show, known as The Voice of Germany, began airing in November 2011.
-Eight winners have been crowned since then, and in 2019, the show was searching for its ninth champion.
+In 2019 the show was searching for its ninth champion.

 For her blind audition, Sahabuddin chose to perform a song that has been recorded by not one, but two country artists.
 That song is “How Do I Live,” which was recorded by both LeAnn Rimes and Trisha Yearwood.

 Originally, the song was promised to Rimes by its songwriter, Dianne Warren.
 She was supposed to record it for the Con Air soundtrack, but the company behind the film decided her rendition had too much of a pop influence.

 They called on Yearwood to record the song instead.
 Yearwood, unaware that Rimes’ version already existed, recorded “How Do I Live” in a more country style.

 When Yearwood’s recording was released on May 27, 1997, Rimes’ father and then-manager, Wilbur, released her recording to pop radio on the same day.

 Both versions ended up being massive hits.
 Rimes’ rendition even set a record on the Billboard Hot 100 chart for remaining on that chart for 69 weeks.
 The two versions were also both up for the Grammy Award for Best Female Country Vocal Performance, which Yearwood won.